-Science Division App-enabled Tribbles are a by fans, for fans product.
+Science Division App-enabled Tribbles are by fans, for fans.

 Kayleigha's Star Trek Story

 Jay and I are regularly asked why we chose to create an app-enabled Tribble.
 What is it about Tribbles that so inspired us to set aside hours, weeks, months, years of our life together to pursue this passion project?
 While the simplest answer is that we wanted one, the actual reason is much more deeply rooted in family history.

 My dad was the youngest sibling of four growing up in a farmhouse in a rural small town.
 He watched a lot of TV.
 Star Trekhad entered syndication by the time he started watching it, and it fascinated him.
 Not only was Star Trekentertaining, but it inspired his imagination.

 Dad with an Enterprise made from a spoon.

 Dad tells stories of playing Star Trek, using a board across two tree stumps with a few beer bottle caps for buttons.
 This was his Enterprisebridge.Star Trek encouraged him to get out and imagine.
 It also shaped the person he was to become--and the people his children would become.

 By the time my sister and I were growing up, Star Trek was available on demand--on VHS, of course.
 Dad had every original episode on its own tape.
 He would pull out the box, we'd select our episode, and our education would begin.
 At the time, we thought we were just laughing at the rivalry between Bones and Spock, screaming "watch out!" at red shirts, and pretending to run from sickly sweet smelling clouds.

 We had our own outdoor Enterprise bridge, although ours was a little fancier than Dad's had been.
 Eventually it moved into a playhouse structure with a trap door through which aliens could beam onto the bridge to chase us around.
 Childhood was awesome at my house.
 What we didn't realize was that while we were playing we were also learning.